British Bahamas: Initial grant

 In 1629, King Charles I granted the territories of "Bahama and all other Isles and Islands lying southerly there or neare upon the foresayd continent" to Sir Robert Heath, the Attorney General in London.
 No effort to explore or settle the islands would ever be made on the part of Heath, and Englishmen would not arrive there in earnest for another decade.

 First settlements

-The arrival of the Spanish in the early 16th century largely destroyed the native Lucayan and Taino populations, who were enslaved and transported to other colonies, leaving the islands relatively uninhabited by the mid-16th century.
+The arrival of the Spanish in the early 16th century largely destroyed the Indigenous Lucayan population, who were enslaved and transported to other colonies, leaving the islands relatively uninhabited by the mid-16th century.

 British interest in the Bahamas emerged in 1647.
 Captain William Sayle, who had twice been governor of Bermuda, took the leadership of seeking a colony that would be a haven for religious freedom.
 Sayle and about 70 settlers, consisting of Bermudan religious independents sailed from Bermuda for the Bahamas by October 1648.